 When to Visit Seattle

+But exactly how much does it rain in Seattle?!
 If you know anything about Seattle, then you’ve probably heard that it’s rainy, grey, and gloomy.
-Unfortunately, there is some (ok, a lot of) truth to that – there is only an average of 150 sunny days a year, which means that the remaining 215 days are rainy and/or overcast.
+Unfortunately, there is some (ok, a lot of) truth to that – there’s only an average of 150 sunny days a year, which means that the remaining 215 days are rainy and/or overcast.

 The good news is that when they say that “it rains a lot in Seattle,” they are talking about that drizzly, it’s wet out there but not really rainy kind of rain – which is much easier to work with than the torrential downpour kind of rain.
 There are really only about 90 days of any measurable precipitation.

-Yes, it does get grey and gloomy – but it’s really not that different than the summer fog in San Francisco (where I spent over 10 years living in the foggiest part of town).
+Yes, it does get grey and gloomy – but it’s really not that different than the summer fog in San Francisco.

-That said, obviously, it’s much more fun and enjoyable to spend 2 days in Seattle during those 150 days of sunshine.
-The city really does get infinitely more beautiful – especially if you happen to visit when it gets super clear, because then you start seeing the majestic Mt.
-Rainier peek out from behind the skyline!
+That said, obviously, it’s much more fun and enjoyable to plan a Seattle 2 day itinerary during those 150 days of sunshine.
+The city really does get infinitely more beautiful!

-July and August bring the warmest temperatures and the most sunny days to Seattle.
-Temperatures usually average in the mid-70s Fahrenheit (but I have been in Seattle on days when it was almost 100 degrees).
+- Summer: July and August bring the warmest temperatures and the most sunny days to Seattle.
+Temperatures usually average in the mid-70s Fahrenheit and is as close to perfect as you can get!
+Seriously though, there is something special about summers in Washington, and particularly in Seattle.
 As such, this is also Seattle’s busy season, ushering in the most tourists and the highest flight and accommodation prices to reflect it.

 How to Get to Seattle